scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 10 AP
 - **Range:** 20
 - **Duration:** concentration, 10 minutes
-- **Damage Type:** Lightning, Thunder
+- **Damage Type:** lightning, Thunder

-You summon storm clouds covering a 20 tile radius centered on a point in range.
+You summon storm clouds covering a 40x40 tile area centered on a point in range.
 For the duration the area is covered in light rainfall and strong winds.
 On casting this spell, and by spending 4 AP once per turn on following turns, you may activate one of the following effects:

 - **Gale winds:** The winds blow in a direction of your choosing, covering the area of the storm.
-All creatures in range must make a Strength save or be pushed back 2 tiles, and are knocked prone on a critical.
-Until the start of your next turn moving into the wind counts as difficult terrain and ranged attacks made into the wind add a terrible die to the roll.
+All creatures in the storm make a strength save against your spellcasting roll.
+On fail they are pushed back 2 tiles, being knocked prone on a critical.
+Until the start of your next turn moving into the wind takes 3 tiles of movement for every tile moved and ranged attacks made into the wind add 2 terrible dice to the roll.

 - **Downpour:** Torrential rainfall covers the area, extinguishing fires and greatly reducing visibility.
-A creature attempting to see through the rain and mists must make a perception check against your spellcasting.
-On fail they cannot see further than 3 tiles.
+A creature attempting to see through the rain and mists make a perception check against your spellcasting roll.
+On failure they cannot see further than 3 tiles.

-- **Thunderstrike:** Call town a thundering bolt of lightning at a target creature in range.
-The creature makes a Dexterity save against your spellcasting, on fail taking 1 wounds and 4 wound dice in lightning damage.
-In addition, all creatures within 2 tiles of the target must make a Stamina save or take 2 wound dice in thunder damage, being knocked prone on a critical.
+- **Thunderstrike:** Call town a thundering bolt of lightning at a creature inside the storm.
+Make a spellcasting roll against the creatures dexterity save.
+On success they take 1 wound and 4 wound dice in lightning damage.
+All creatures within 2 tiles of the lightning blast make a stamina save against your spellcasting roll instead.
+On failure they take 3 wound dice in thunder damage and are staggered.

 Add an enhanced die for every level cast above 7th.